 This is a multi-year project planned for FY 2016 - FY 2018.
-To date, the transition of all Police Stations and six Fire Stations have been accomplished, with the stations operational on the County's enterprise voice platform.
+The transition of all Police and Fire Stations has been accomplished, with the stations operational on the County's enterprise voice platform.
 Stations are able to perform internal dialing across the County-owned INET infrastructure, use common features and functionality of the voice network and reduce recurring cost by eliminating high cost legacy telephone company circuits.
-FY 2018 plans are to complete the project with transition of the remaining 13 fire stations to the enterprise platform.
+As of April 2018 this project is complete and will be retired from the IT Plan in FY 2020.